 In January 2012, the Company entered into convertible promissory notes with various investors for a total principal amount of \$1,893,012.
 These notes are collateralized by substantially all of the assets of the Company and bear interest at a non-compounded rate of 12% per annum with a maturity date in January 2013.
 At December 31, 2012 and 2013 and March 31, 2014 (unaudited), accrued interest for these convertible promissory notes totaled \$217,204, \$444,365 and \$500,378, respectively.
 In April 2014, the Company amended the convertible note agreements to extend the maturity date to September 30, 2015 (see Note 14).
-The outstanding principal and interest is convertible into the type of equity securities sold by the Company in the next round of equity financing under certain conditions, or into shares of Series C preferred stock.
-The number of shares issued from the conversion was to be determined by dividing the unpaid principal and accrued interest by 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions, or (b) \$16.20 per share, if converted into the Series C preferred stock.
+The outstanding principal and interest is convertible into (1) the number of shares of the preferred stock sold by the Company in the next round of equity financing under certain conditions or (2) shares of Series C preferred stock.
+The number of shares issued from the conversion was to be determined by dividing the unpaid principal and accrued interest by 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions, which would result in \$1.35 per share if converted into the Series C preferred stock.

 In connection with the January 2012 convertible notes, the Company issued a warrant for the purchase of preferred stock.
-The number of shares for which the warrant may be exercised is to be determined by dividing an amount equal to 25% of the unpaid principal by (a) 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions or (b) if converting into Series C preferred stock, \$16.20 per share.
-The exercise price for the warrant is 75% of the price per share of common stock issued in such financing, or \$16.20 per share if converted into the Series C preferred stock.
+The number of shares issued for the warrant is to be determined by dividing the unpaid principal and accrued interest by (a) 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions or (b) if converting into Series C preferred stock, \$1.35 per share.
+The exercise price for the warrant is 75% of the price per share of common stock issued in such financing, or \$1.35 per share if converted into the Series C preferred stock.
 The warrants are immediately exercisable and will expire 10 years from the original issuance date.
 The estimated fair value of the warrants at issuance was determined to be \$239,786, which was recorded as a debt discount and amortized using the effective interest rate method over the term of the convertible notes.
 The Company estimated the fair value of its preferred stock warrant liability at issuance utilizing a Monte Carlo simulation based on expected volatility of 73% to 80%, expected time to liquidity of event of 2.00 to 7.50 years and risk-free interest rate of 0.23% to 1.07%.